nwvh/CoolFivemFramework/README.md

 - NewEdit

 ## How to run it?
-Figure it on your own, or just use its parts.
-This will need some work to get it all working together, as some partsw are missing.
+~~Figure it on your own, or just use its parts.
+This will need some work to get it all working together, as some parts are missing.
-There is no support for this, so please do **not contact us**.
+There is no support for this, so please do **not contact us**.~~

+Everything is explained in the [Setup Guide](docs/HOWTO.md)